Lhorla/Lhorla/README.md

 # Hi there 👋, my name is Titilola Shittu
 ## A Frontend Web Developer

 I'm a junior frontend developer who is passionate about learning tech stacks to create technology and elevate people.
-A final year Biochemistry undergraduate from Olabisi Onabanjo University (OOU), Ogun State in Nigeria.
+A Biochemistry graduate from Olabisi Onabanjo University (OOU), Ogun State in Nigeria.
 I currently enjoy working with CSS and Javascript.
 My interest is connecting with more web developers and building communities.

 ## Skills:
 - JS